Skip to main content

 How tools appear to the agent

-as everything else: a T0 search runs freely, a T2 send_email needs your approval or a standing policy, and a T3
+Tier gating happens at call time in the proxy, same as everything else: a T0 search runs freely, a T2 send_email needs your approval or a standing policy, and a T3 tool call always needs a human.
+Every call is in the audit trail.

-Outreach lanes
+Outreach routing

 Tools that send (email campaigns, social DMs, SMS) declare lane semantics — which channel they represent and how replies come back.
 That’s how a tool like Instantly plugs into missions with correct reply routing and suppression handling.